Large college lecture hall

 In addition to these programs, NYU Stern also has a weekend program for pursuing an MBA part-time.
 For students on this path, classes are held weekly on Saturdays, from 9 a.m. to 12 p.m. or 1 p.m. to 4 p.m.

-These are just two examples of many business schools that offer flexible part-time MBA programs for busy students.
-No matter how jam-packed your schedule may already be, there is a flexible program out there that can work for you.
 If you hold a full-time position in your career field and you can’t or do not wish to cut down on hours, pursuing a part-time MBA in the evenings or on the weekends could be an excellent option for you.
 It is all about doing the necessary research to find the best fit for your schedule as a student.

 How Many Years Does a Part-Time MBA Take?

-This is why flexible options are crucial for part-time MBA students: it allows them to pursue and obtain an MBA degree on their terms.
+This is why flexible options are crucial for part-time MBA students: it allows them to pursue and obtain an MBA degree on their own terms.

 Whether it takes two years, three years, or even five or six years, the end goal is the same: an MBA degree.
 No matter how long it takes, obtaining an MBA is an incredible accomplishment and an excellent stepping stone in your respective career.